goosee007/CyberSecurity-XpreTech/README.md

 | Web-3    | Web Server<br>Load Balancer |  10.0.0.9  |       Linux      |     DVWA    |
 | ELK      |         Web Server          |  10.1.0.4  |       Linux      |    Kibana   |

+_Note: The[Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) is used to add/remove values from the table_.

 ### Access Policies

 The machines on the internal network are not exposed to the public Internet.

 Only the Jump Box machine can accept connections from the Internet.
-Access ____ to this machine is only allowed from the following IP addresses:
+Access SSH to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_  137.116.191.67
+- _whitelisted IP addresses_
+	- Public IP: 137.116.191.67

-Machines within the network can only be accessed by Jump Box.
+Machines within the network can only be accessed by Jump Box via ansible container using its private IP address 10.0.0.4.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_

 A summary of the access policies in place can be found in the table below.